Exploring System 1 and 2 communication for latent reasoning in LLMs: Experimental analysis:

 \textbf{Token budget:} Liu et al. train for $\approx 2 \times 10^{11}$ tokens (sequence 2048, batch 1024, 100 k steps).
 We scale this down to 40 B tokens for GPT-2 and 8 B tokens for Qwen-3, which we found sufficient to reproduce their qualitative trends without exceeding our hardware envelope.

 \textbf{Dataset.} All large-scale training uses \emph{FineWeb-Edu-100BT} \citep{lozhkov2024fineweb-edu}.

-\textbf{Sequence \& latent parameters:} We use sequence length $S{=}1024$, latent augmentations per sequence $M{=}64$, ahead tokens $N_A{=}16$ for back-propagating the loss into the Coprocessor (\cite{liu_deliberation_2024} use $2048/128/16$), and $N_L{=}16$ latents.
+\textbf{Sequence \& latent parameters:} We use sequence length $S{=}1024$, latent augmentations per sequence $M{=}64$, ahead tokens $N_A{=}16$ for back-propagating the loss into the Coprocessor (\cite{liu2024deliberationlatentspacedifferentiable} use $2048/128/16$), and $N_L{=}16$ latents.
 Figure~\ref{fig:exp1} \textbf{C/D} show that validation perplexity decreases almost linearly as $N_L$ grows under Hypothesis~2.
 Training cost scales with the effective per-example context \smash{$S + M\!\cdot\!(N_L{+}N_A)$}, so larger $N_L$ substantially raises wall-clock.
-Within our budget, $N_L{=}16$ provided a practical operating point, while \cite{liu_deliberation_2024} report their strongest results around $N_L{=}32$ on larger bases.
+Within our budget, $N_L{=}16$ provided a practical operating point, while \cite{liu2024deliberationlatentspacedifferentiable} report their strongest results around $N_L{=}32$ on larger bases.
+We provide further ablations of these hyper-parameters in App \ref{app:ablations}

-\textbf{Three-pass training loop implementation (Fig. \ref{fig:methods_implem}):} \cite{liu_deliberation_2024} describe “an efficient training framework … in one forward pass”, enabled by a custom attention mask that scales to large datasets.
+\textbf{Three-pass training loop implementation (Fig. \ref{fig:methods_implem}):} \cite{liu2024deliberationlatentspacedifferentiable} describe “an efficient training framework … in one forward pass”, enabled by a custom attention mask that scales to large datasets.
 Such a mask must support multiple augmentations (M) per sequence; otherwise only one augmentation is trained, yielding two orders of magnitude less signal per token.
-However, a single forward pass could allow the Base model to shortcut the intended latent computation—performing both next-token prediction and latent augmentation itself, thereby collapsing the two representational spaces and defeating the purpose of the technique.
-We cannot verify whether \cite{liu_deliberation_2024} avoid this, as their code is not public; the attention masks they describe imply that only one model processes the pass, but the exact implementation remains unclear.
-To keep our dataset large while preventing this shortcut, we adopt a strict three-pass loop (Figure \ref{fig:methods_implem}) whose attention masks still allow M augmentations of each sequence.
+However, we hypothesize that a single forward pass creates an optimization shortcut: since the Base model is pre-trained and competent while the Coprocessor begins as initialized noise, the joint system is incentivized to ignore the noisy latent channel in favor of the Base's internal representations.
+This reflects the ideas around path of least resistance in deep learning \citep{bowman2015generating, geirhos2020shortcut}.
+Furthermore, it is technically unclear how to implement such a bidirectional dependency (Base $\to$ Coprocessor $\to$ Base) within a single forward pass, and \cite{liu2024deliberationlatentspacedifferentiable} do not provide implementation details to clarify this.
+To ensure the Base strictly conditions on the Coprocessor's output and to avoid optimization collapse, we adopt a strict three-pass loop (Figure \ref{fig:methods_implem}) that architecturally enforces the dependency.

 Only the Coprocessor (and, in Hypothesis 2, the Base model) receives gradients.
 Although this three-pass schedule incurs a 3x wall-clock penalty compared with the unknown “single-pass” implementation, it preserves a clean separation between next-token prediction and latent reasoning—the property we wish to evaluate.